In Exercises 5–8, (a) identify the critical value ta/2 used for f... | Channels for Pearson+

 Critical Value (t-distribution)

-The critical value, denoted as tα/2, is a point on the t-distribution that corresponds to a specified confidence level.
+The critical value, denoted as tα/2, is a point on the t-distribution that corresponds to a specified level of confidence.
 It is used to determine the margin of error in confidence intervals, especially when the sample size is small or the population standard deviation is unknown.
-For a 99% confidence level, this value is found using statistical tables or software, reflecting the area in the tails of the distribution.
+For a 95% confidence level, this value helps to establish the range within which the true population parameter is likely to fall.

 Recommended video: